rogercnyn/LBYARCH_Proj/README.md

 2. **Conversion Process:**
    - The program calls a function written in assembly (`imgCvtGrayDoubleToInt`) for each pixel.
 The function performs the following steps:
      - Multiplies the input double value by 255 to scale the grayscale intensity to an 8-bit range.
-     - Truncates the scaled value to an integer.
+     - Converts the scaled value to an integer.
      - Clamps the value to ensure it stays within the range `[0, 255]`.
      - Returns the final 8-bit value, which represents the grayscale intensity of the pixel.